 Blackberry-The variable text machine

 the cultural phenomenon of the Blackberry, despite infinitesimally small costs, charged exorbitant fees for texts and calls.
 As a result, a slew of services arose to deal with these issues (Skype, AOL Messenger, MSN).
 The advantage of the BlackBerry over these other services, is that Blackberry had a mobile portal to a still nascent cyberspace.
 BlackBerry Messenger (BBM) was just the mobile version of AOL Instant Messenger.

 Variable Image Machine

 The iPhones created larger screen at the expense of the keyboard.
 That made it more of a photography device.
 If the iPod, is the successor to the Walkman, then The iPhone is the successor to the Polaroid.
 The ability to capture and share variable images directly led to the proliferation of image based social media.
 A natural function of a new portal to cyberspace.
 In addition, it led to the death of non touch screen smartphones.
 The iPhone X marks the fundamental shift in the phone from a variable text machine to a variable image machine.
 As most of the excess weight of the product went towards the screen and the camera.

 Variable Picture Machine-Instagram

-The real effects of this trend will be seen in video editing. as the ability to engage in increasingly fanciful edits will make the sharing of increasingly sophisticated but nonetheless amateur content possible.
+The real effects of this trend will be seen in video editing.
+Given that CGI did nothing but enhance cinema.
+As the ability to engage in increasingly fanciful edits will make the sharing of increasingly sophisticated but nonetheless amateur content possible.